 Depending of the size of the database and the number of rows in the different tables, it might be necessary to adapt some MySQL server settings to get the maximum speed out of Aimeos.

-The easiest way to find out if there are any problems caused by e.g. buffers that are too small is the "Status" tab (or "Show MySQL runtime information" link in older versions) on the home screen of phpMyAdmin.
-It contains the different server variables that can be changed, their value and a description sometimes including hints what to do.
+The easiest way to find out if there are any problems caused by e.g. buffers that are too small is by looking at the "Status" tab (or "Show MySQL runtime information" link in older versions) on the home screen of phpMyAdmin.
+It contains the different server variables that can be changed, their values and a description sometimes including hints what to do.
 The cool thing about this view is that phpMyAdmin highlights the values in red that may be a source of problems.

 Nevertheless, there's one optional optimization: